quarkslab/irma/README.rst

 The default location of the configuration file is ``IRMA_INSTALL_DIR/config/brain.ini``

-you could easily generate the user database by running:
+You could easily generate the user database by running:

 .. code-block:: bash

     $ python -m brain.objects

-database path is taken from config file.
+database path is taken from the config file.

 =======
 Licence